michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0110.md

 - v: appear very large or occupy a commanding position
 - adj: having superior power and influence
 ### Family
-predominate: predominance, predominated, predominately, predominates, predominating, predominatingly, predomination+;predominance: predominances;predomination: predominations
+- predominate: predominance, predominated, predominately, predominates, predominating, predominatingly, predomination+
+- predominance: predominances
+- predomination: predominations
 ### Examples
 - Rather than examine what’s really wrong with Metro, they cling to the baseless claim that Metro’s problems stem predominately from a lack of taxpayer funding.
 - Music is muted — the grisly snap of bones and squelch of peeling flesh predominate — while the camera maintains a cool, observational stillness.